 As the College's more than 500 employees work to support the ACC Mission to transform cardiovascular care and improve heart health, they are led by an executive staff leadership team.
 Learn more about ACC's staff leaders:

-Cathleen C. Gates, CEO
+Cathleen C. Gates

 Among her biggest accomplishments, Gates spearheaded ACC's move from its Heart House headquarters in Bethesda, MD, to Washington, DC; served as executive sponsor for the College's first diversity and inclusion program; was instrumental in ACC being named a Modern Healthcare Top 100 Best Places to Work; and has played a critical leadership role in the College's response to the COVID-19 pandemic.